oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 semodule -l | grep rac-storage
 ```
 ### Oracle RAC Storage Container for Podman Host
-Run the following command to create the container:
+To create the container, run the following set of commands in the order presented below:

 #### Prerequisites for RAC Storage Container for Podman Host